iterum-provenance/demo/readme.md

 ```

 #### 1.2.
 Creating *idv-config.yaml*
-Then we have to create the `idv-config.yaml` file in the newly created folder.
+Then we have to edit the newly created `idv-config.yaml` file in the folder.
 ```
 touch idv-config.yaml
 ```